We are a group of enthusiasts and professionals who provide historical interpretations for museums.

 The main thrust of our events is that we do first-person interpretation.
 The people we represent talk and act as much like people of the sixteenth or seventeenth centuries as we can (with a few provisos).
 We also strive to represent ordinary working days in these households rather than a sequence of high dramas, although there may well be a theme we've been asked to deal with such as trade, or marriages.
 In these circumstances we will seek to explore how the theme affects different levels of society.

 From "houses into homes" is an article that first appeared in a "Social History in Museums", The Journal of the Social history Curators Group.
 Volume 19 (1992.)
-It gives an insight into the Workshop's outlook, and was written by one of the founding members.
-The version here is a later "rewrite."
-This article is referenced as part of the Workshop's constitution, and was included in the application to the Charity Commission.
+It gives an insight into the Workshop's outlook, and was written by Andy Robertshaw.
+This article was updated and referenced as part of the Workshop's constitution, and was included in the application to the Charity Commission.